Alex3Studios/SpaceBlast/ATTRIBUTES.md

 # Attributes in Space Blast!

 The attributes used in the game Space Blast! and listed in the following sections are borrowed from and credit goes to:
-All other in-game attributes are made by the game authors.

 ## Animation, Art & Models